 Buyer Beware: Risky School Safety Consultants Create Liability Risks

-The Columbine High School attack in April of 1999, along with the series of school shootings from that time through the Sandy Hook Elementary School attack in 2012, MSD High School 2018 attack in Parkland, Florida, and the Uvalde, Texas, elementary school mass shooting triggered an onslaught of overnight school safety experts, charlatans, gadgets, and gurus seeking to financially capitalize on what they perceive to be a new “big bucks” market in the field of school safety.
-Fortunately, the majority of these “overnight wonders” fall to the wayside in a few years after they hang out a shingle since they were unable to garner credibility and sustain their newly formed business over any substantial period of time due to their questionable credentials and practices.
+The Columbine High School attack in April of 1999, Sandy Hook Elementary School attack in 2012, MSD High School 2018 attack in Parkland, Florida, and the Uvalde, Texas, elementary school mass shooting triggered an onslaught of overnight school safety experts, charlatans, gadgets, and gurus seeking to financially capitalize on what they perceive to be a new “big bucks” market in the field of school safety.
+Fortunately, the majority of these “overnight wonders” fall to the wayside in a few years after they hang out a shingle and are unable to garner credibility and sustain their newly formed business due to their questionable credentials and practices.
 But they can do a lot of damage before they fizzle out!

 School officials who make knee-jerk reactions in selecting school security trainers or consultants without considering whether or not they are really qualified may find themselves the target of public, media, and even legal scrutiny down the line for not having done so.